sendgrid/sendgrid-nodejs/docs/use-cases/timeout.md

 # Timeout

 The `setTimeout` method allows you to set a timeout on a request.
-It controls two timeouts: `read timeout` and `connection timeout` ([details](https://github.com/request/request#requestoptions-callback)).
 The request will be aborted after the timeout.
 Note that the timeout is in milliseconds.
+Details [here](https://github.com/axios/axios#request-config).

 ```js
 const sgMail = require('@sendgrid/mail');